lofcz/LlmTornado/README.md

 ### Streaming

 Tornado offers several levels of abstraction, trading more details for more complexity.
-The simple use cases where only plaintext is needed can be represented in a terse format.
+The simple use cases where only plaintext is needed can be represented in a terse format:

 ```cs
 await api.Chat.CreateConversation(ChatModel.Anthropic.Claude3.Sonnet)